 What are the metrics you use most to measure the quality assurance of your call center?
-We have separated the top 5 call Center quality assurance metrics, so you can keep an eye on this final 2020 straight.
+We have separated the top 5 call Center quality assurance metrics.
 While we will talk about quality indicators, some of them also affect directly or indirectly the cost of operation.

 - Quality index